 Gaby says the most important factor in succeeding in a return to school is keeping the end goal in mind.

 You just have to have that mindset of focusing on the outcome,” she says.
 “Eighteen months is nothing compared to having that degree for the rest of your life.”

-For more information about the online and on-campus Master of Business Administration at National University, please visit our program page.
+For more information about our online and on-campus Master of Business Administration at National University visit our program page.